tadam313/sheet-db/README.md

 ## Contributing

 If you have some new idea or just want to refactor existing features a bit, fell free to contribute.
+Just fork the repository, do your modification and create a pull request.
 I just want you to keep 2 things:

 - code style (jscs included in the build flow and config should be changed for valid reasons)